Historical highlights of FCA and the FCS

 Congress passes the Farm Security and Rural Investment Act of 2002, which grants FCS banks and associations new authority to invest in rural business investment companies.

 Nancy C. Pellett is appointed chairman and chief executive officer and serves from May 22, 2004, to May 21, 2008.
-Under her leadership, FCA introduces a pilot program to allow System institutions to use its authority to invest in rural community facilities (health care and elder care) to improve the quality of life for many rural residents.
+Under her leadership, FCA introduces a pilot program to allow System institutions to use their authority to invest in rural community facilities (health care and elder care) to improve the quality of life for many rural residents.

 In 2004, one FCS association, which does not have a patronage program to disburse surplus earnings to its members, announces its plans to terminate System status and become a subsidiary of Rabobank International.
 Although termination of System status is allowed under the Farm Credit Act, the association ultimately does not leave the Farm Credit System.

 The percentage of associations with patronage programs increases from 43% in 2000 to 81% in 2005.
 In 2005, total patronage paid out by both banks and associations is $874 million, up from just $391 million in 2000.

 All federal assistance received by FCS institutions during and after the agricultural credit crisis of the mid-1980s is repaid, with interest, by June 2005.

 FCA celebrates its 75th anniversary on March 27.

 Leland A. Strom is appointed chair and chief executive officer and serves from May 22, 2008, to Nov.
 26, 2012.
 Chairman Strom successfully guides FCA and the System through the 2008 financial crisis.
 He also oversees the agency’s work with Congress and other agencies on the regulations implementing Title VII of the Dodd-Frank Act to ensure that those regulations take into account the System’s unique cooperative structure.